Lessons of the Scottish independence referendum 10 years on

 Tommy Sheridan called instead for a vote for the SNP – a party that was preparing to carry out £2 billion in cuts in the Scottish parliament.
 Tommy is now a member of Alba – the party led by Alex Salmond.

-The Socialist Party Scotland (SSP) proposed to the SNP and the Scottish Greens an independence pact – for one pro-independence candidate per constituency for the 2015 general election.
+The Scottish Socialist Party (SSP) proposed to the SNP and the Scottish Greens an independence pact – for one pro-independence candidate per constituency for the 2015 general election.
 A form of popular frontism which could only give the SNP a left cover for their cuts policies.

 To one degree or another, the pro-independence left forces at that time gave the SNP a clear run.
 They were guilty of adopting a form of the two-stages policy.
 First independence, which justified a non-aggression pact or an electoral arrangement with a “progressive” nationalist party to try and secure an independence majority.
 Second, after independence, a struggle for socialism can take place.
 In reality, it was the SNP’s refusal to go beyond the limits of capitalism and their inability to answer the Project Fear onslaught with socialist policies like democratic nationalisation that was a key factor in a Yes majority not being secured.